Barisal Division cricket team

 The Barisal Division cricket team or Barisal Blazers is a Bangladeshi first-class team representing the Barisal Division, one of the eight administrative regions in Bangladesh.
 The team competes in the National Cricket League and was formerly a participant in the now-defunct National Cricket League One-Day.
-In the short-lived National Cricket League Twenty20 competition, played in the 2009–10 season only, Barisal played in their official green and black colors.
+While the team originally adopted the name Barisal Blazers for the inaugural NCL T20 season in 2010, it returned to the format under the divisional name for the 2024–25 NCL T20 revival.
+Barisal played in their official green and black colors.
 The equivalent team in the Bangladesh Premier League (BPL) is the Fortune Barishal.

-Barisal's home ground is the Barisal Divisional Stadium, also known as the Abdur Rab Serniabad Stadium, which has a 30,000 capacity.
+Barisal's home ground is the Barisal Divisional Stadium which has a 30,000 capacity.
 They have only won one competition in their history, the 2008–09 National Cricket League One-Day.